Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: The SDANN framework

-It is posited that the activation is greater than zero, thereby we can remove the maximum operation.
-However, this configuration requires a greater quantity of bits to adequately represent the activation value $a_i$.
-For example, suppose that all the zero point is $0$, the activation values $a\in [-0.5,0.5]$ and weights $w \in [-0.2,0.2]$ are quantized to 8-bit integer, while the range of the bias is $[-2.5,2.5]$, according to \cref{quantize}, for $b=0.5\times 0.2$, the quantized value would be $2^{15}-1$.
+However, quantizing the bias based on this method typically requires higher precision.
+In resource-constrained hardware environments, it may be impossible to represent the full range of quantized bias values as required by the original algorithm, leading to failures in normal network inference.
+For example, suppose the hardware supports a maximum storage bit-width of INT16, the activation values $a\in [-0.5,0.5]$ and weights $w \in [-0.2,0.2]$ are quantized to 8-bit integer, while the range of the bias is $[-2.5,2.5]$, according to \cref{quantize}, for $b=0.5\times 0.2$, the quantized value would be $2^{15}-1$.
 However, in certain hardware-constrained environments (such as 16-bit or 8-bit), such bias will cause severe overflow, leading to distortion, as shown in \cref{fig:conv2_wo_bias_cali}.
 To reduce bits for storing the bias, we set $S_b=S_a$ instead.
 Then \cref{eq:quantizeMAC} can be simplified as:

 As shown in \cref{fig:conv2_w_bias_cali}, the distribution of quantized bias values is depicted when $S_b=S_a$.
 It is evident that an 8-bit integer can adequately represent the quantized bias in this scenario.
 Meanwhile, if a 16-bit integer environment for bias is available, we can decide whether to apply bias calibration by checking whether the quantized bias values significantly exceed the representable range of a 16-bit integer.